 Yeah, but how did this happen?

 Right.
 Well, one of my colleagues helps run Golden Ears Writers, an informal Maple Ridge BC-based writers group.
 I follow them on Facebook and I’ve attended gatherings in the past.
-I noticed the topics they cover and when an opportunity to collaborate arose (note: a gap in the schedule) I pitched the idea.
+When an opportunity to collaborate arose (note: a gap in the schedule) I pitched the idea.
 We were a few months out so had time to gather participants, work out the subject matter, and promote the event.
 This was an unpaid opportunity, by the way, but we were encouraged to promote our businesses and sell our products at the event.

 The evening was well attended and there were loads of on-point questions.
 It, like I said before, reminded me that freelance writing can seem mysterious and integrating a social media strategy can be plain overwhelming.
 I had a lot of takeaways from this experience and am looking forward to more speaking opportunities like this.